Chocoleight/StopDespawn/README.md

 ## Features

 **-** All the vehicles stay where you left them, by:
-- Preventing all the vehicles that any player has joined from despawning (Restores the despawned vehicles every given amount of time and once after the vehicle has been recently left by a player).
+- Preventing all the vehicles that any player has joined from despawning (Restores the despawned vehicles every given amount of time).
-- Saving their positions every set amount of time, and on vehicle exit if configured.
+- Saving their positions every set amount of time, on vehicle enter, and on vehicle exit if configured.
 - Loading all previously saved vehicles when the first player joins.

+**-** Saving API for developers.
 **-** Debug mode for nerds :nerd_face:

 ## Installation